 Managing multiple vendors, hardware appliances, and software deployments can eat up a lot of resources.
 From upgrades to patches and fixes to continual monitoring, any architecture employing a wide variety of technologies and products can eventually collapse underneath its own weight.
 For Digitally Imported, the difficulty managing such an architecture was compounded by a small operations team.
 NGINX Plus enabled Digitally Imported to radically consolidate network functionality from multiple vendors into a single, software‑based approach that can be deployed on commodity hardware.
 This provided a level of redundancy the team didn’t have before and a way to easily deploy, test, and monitor within a single configuration language and deployment strategy.
 DI.FM didn’t have to find or hire specialized resources to manage several vendor products, ensuring they could stay lean and agile while also gaining a high level of confidence in managing their network.
 The consolidation of multiple vendor tools into a single tool significantly reduces the overall time needed to maintain the streaming infrastructure (lowering operational cost) while simultaneously improving overall operational efficiency through a natively supported HA/failover configuration.
 This ensures, even in the event of downtime, that user requests are still handled in a high‑capacity, scalable manner.

 About Digitally Imported

-Founded in 1999, Digital Imported (DI.FM) is a multi-channel internet radio service that focused exclusively on electronic music.
+Founded in 1999, Digital Imported (DI.FM) is a multi‑channel Internet radio service that focuses exclusively on electronic music.